Muddit: Liberating Generation Beyond Text-to-Image with a Unified Discrete Diffusion Model: Experiment

 \subsection{Experimental Setup}

-\textbf{Implementation details.} We build \name{} on top of the open-sourced Meissonic models~\cite{bai2024meissonic}.
+\textbf{Implementation details.} We build \name{} on top of the open-source Meissonic models~\citep{bai2024meissonic}.
 The MM-DiT backbone is initialized with pretrained weights, and a lightweight linear head is added as a text decoder.
-Following Meissonic, we adopt the CLIP tokenizer and encoder~\cite{clip}, as well as the VQ-VAE, keeping them entirely frozen throughout all experiments, including the mask token embedding in CLIP.
+Following Meissonic, we adopt the CLIP~\citep{clip} as text encoder and VQ-VAE as image encoder and decoder, keeping them entirely frozen throughout all experiments.
 To support discrete denoising, we append a special \texttt{<mask>} token to CLIP’s vocabulary for text masking, while the image mask token is inherited directly from Meissonic’s initialization.
+We observe that, even without training, the \texttt{<mask>} embedding can already be predicted into a coherent sentence during training.
+Therefore, for simplicity, we freeze the \texttt{<mask>} embedding.
 During training, we use a constant learning rate of $1 \times 10^{-4}$ and a weight decay of $1 \times 10^{-2}$.
 Gradient accumulation is applied in both pretraining and supervised fine-tuning, resulting in an effective batch size of 1024.
-During inference, we adopt the default Meissonic configuration, using cosine masking scheduling, 64 sampling steps, and a classifier-free guidance (CFG) scale of 9.0 for both text-to-image and image-to-text generation.
+We train on 16 H100 GPUs for 5 days.
+During inference, we adopt the default Meissonic configuration, using cosine masking scheduling, 64 sampling steps, and a classifier-free guidance (CFG) scale of 9.0 and 1.5 for text-to-image and image-to-text generation, respectively.

-\textbf{Training Data.} We train \name{} in two stages using a mix of publicly available and internal datasets, comprising approximately 3.5 million image–text pairs.
-Both stages are optimized using the unified training objective defined in Eq.~\ref{eq:unified_nelbo}.
-Below, we detail the datasets and settings for each stage:
+\textbf{Training data.} We train \name{} in two stages using a combination of publicly available and internal datasets, including JourneyDB~\citep{journeydb}, LAION-Art~\citep{laionart}, CC12M~\citep{cc12m}, and others.
+The final dataset is filtered based on aesthetic score, resolution, and aspect ratio, resulting in approximately 10 million image–text pairs.
+Both stages are optimized with the unified training objective defined in Eq.~\ref{eq:unified_nelbo}.
+Below, we describe the datasets and settings for each stage in detail.